jonyo/toypad/README.md

 toypad.connect();
 ```

-## Actions emmitted
+## Actions emitted

-There are a few actions that are emmitted, see below.
+There are a few actions that are emitted, see below.

 ### connected
 Allow you to do something when the connection is established.